kaazing/gateway/doc/high-availability/u_ha.md

 -   [Home](../../index.md)
 -   [Documentation](../index.md)
--   Using ${the.gateway} to Support High Availability
+-   Using the Gateway to Support High Availability

-<a name="ha_config"></a>Using ${the.gateway} to Support High Availability ${enterprise.logo.jms}
+<a name="ha_config"></a>Using the Gateway to Support High Availability
 ================================================================================================

-You can configure ${gateway.name.long} to be highly available, something that is mission critical to the success of today's enterprises.
-Configuring ${gateway.name.long} for high availability protects applications from hardware and software failures.
+You can configure KAAZING Gateway to be highly available, something that is mission critical to the success of today's enterprises.
+Configuring KAAZING Gateway for high availability protects applications from hardware and software failures.

 This document describes the various aspects of high availability configuration: